NS saturated and $\Delta_1$-definable: Towards a proof of the theorem

 \end{Definition}

-Note that the statement ''$M$ is a pre-suitable model`` is completely internal in $M$ and hence a $\Sigma_1(\K)$-formula.
-Further note that if $W^{\ast}$ is a ccc extension of $W_0$ and $M$ is a pre-suitable model in $W^{\ast}$ then $M \subset W_0$. \begin{Definition} Let $M$ be a pre-suitable model.
-We say that $M$ is absolute for Susliness if $T$ is an element from $W_0$ and $M \models T \text{ is Suslin}$, then $T$ is Suslin in $W_0$.
-Likewise we say that $M$ is absolute for stationarity if $S \in M$ and $M$ thinks that $S$ is stationary then $S$ is a stationary set in $W_0$.
-A pre-suitable model which is absolute for stationarity and Susliness is called suitable. \end{Definition}
+Note that the statement ''$M$ is a pre-suitable model`` is completely internal in $M$ and hence a $\Sigma_1(\vec{C}, \vec{T}^0)$-formula.
+Further note that by the proof of Lemma \ref{Definability of Suslin trees}, if $W^{\ast}$ is a ccc extension of $W_0$ and $M$ is a pre-suitable model in $W^{\ast}$ then $M \subset W_0$, as ccc extensions will not add new reflecting sequences. \begin{Definition} Let $M$ be a pre-suitable model.
+We say that $M$ is $W_0$-absolute for Susliness if $T \in M$ is an element from $W_0$ and $M \models T \text{ is Suslin}$, then $T$ is Suslin in $W_0$.
+Likewise we say that $M$ is $W_0$-absolute for stationarity if $S \in M$ and $M$ thinks that $S$ is a stationary subset of $\omega_1$ then $S$ is a stationary subset of $\omega_1$ in $W_0$.
+A pre-suitable model which is $W_0$-absolute for stationarity and Susliness is called suitable. \end{Definition}